 The information on free trials at https://databricks.com/try-databricks says that the trial is free but notes that this excludes cloud charges.
 Unfortunately as set up Databricks requires at least 2 control and 4 worker cores and the small free AWS t2.micro instances are not available as an option.

 You could try the Azure free trial of Databricks instead at https://docs.azuredatabricks.net/getting-started/index.html to see if this might work better.
 (Note I could not try this to see if it worked as I was not eligible for a free trial account on Azure).
-While you may need to spend money even to evaluate Databricks, it is an enterprise grade system so perhaps this is not too surprising.

 2 – When searching the documentation always check it refers to the correct version